analyticalworkflows/TeachingMaterials/admin/README.md

 Hi everyone,

 Welcome to the first week of Analytical Workflows (IB 516)!
-Our first meeting is this Thursday 10-11:50am in Kidder 356.

 Overall, this class is about designing and building good analyses for scientific research.
-You will work on your own research topic, with the statistical approaches that make sense for your work, in the programming language(s) of your choice.
-Overarching these specifics are a series of best-practices that make science more effective, reproducible, and ultimately more fun, and this is the topic of the course.
-It is a topic Mark and I are both passionate about, and best practices are always evolving - we are excited to learn along with you this term.
+You will work on your own research with whatever scientific approach makes sense for your work and in whatever programming language(s) you choose.
+Overarching the specifics are a set of best practices that should help make your science more effective, reproducible, and ultimately faster and more fun.
+These best practices are always evolving and there is always more to be learned.
+I love 'teaching' this class because I get to learn alongside you!

 Here are a few notes prior to the first class:

-* please bring a laptop if you have one.
-If you don't have one please let us know so we can provide you one for use during class time

-* this class is BYO-research.
-Please arrive on Thursday knowing which of your thesis chapter(s) / research goal(s) you will work on during the class.
-If you are unsure, we suggest discussing it with your thesis advisor.
-Mark and I are also happy to think through it with you.
-Whatever chapter/topic you choose, our goal is that by the end of the class you have designed and built an efficient and effective analytical workflow for that chapter/topic.
+* This class is BYO-research.
+Please arrive to the first class of the term knowing which of your thesis chapters / research projects you will work on during the course.
+If you are unsure, I suggest discussing with your thesis advisor.
+I am also happy to think through it with you.
+Whatever chapter/topic you choose, the goal is that you will (by the end of the term) have designed and built an efficient and well-managed workflow for that chapter/project.

-See you on Thursday,ß
-Ben and Mark
+* Please bring a laptop if you have one.
+If you don't have one, please let me know.
+I'll help you find one for use during class time.

+I'm looking forward to working with you this term!
+- mark